-AKO AOTEAROA ACADEMY OF TERTIARY TEACHING EXCELLENCE, NEW ZEALAND
+AKO AOTEAROA ACADEMY OF TERTIARY TEACHING EXCELLENCE.
+NEW ZEALAND excellence in teaching and learning.

-The Academy consists of all past Tertiary Teaching Excellence Award recipients and works under the umbrella of Ako Aotearoa to foster excellence in teaching and learning.
 Ako Aotearoa leads the drive to establish what counts as good and effective tertiary teaching in Aotearoa, New Zealand and fosters teaching that is better valued and produces the best possible educational outcomes for all learners and the nation.